slurm-lab-usc/GPT-Fabric-Smoothing/installation_guide_1.md

 # Installation guide
-This is to provide a complete installation guide on GPT-Fabric-Smoothing
+This is to provide a complete installation guide on GPT-Fabric-Smoothing **if you haven't installed `SoftGym`**
 ## Install Softgym
 ### 1
 After clone this repo, create the `gptfab` environment by running `conda env create -f environment.yml`